 SSRC Implementation Handbook and other SSRC resources

 The OCG has a range of resources available online for SSRC providers as well as for parents accessing SSRC.
-This includes the new SSRC Implementation Handbook which was released at the start of 2024.
+This includes the new SSRC Implementation Handbook (PDF, 6.46MB) which was released at the start of 2024.
 The Handbook goes through the SSRC Code of Practice and provides practical guidance on how to implement your obligations under the Code.

 In addition to the Handbook, our other resources include: